 Before the paladin could react, Aebaloth dealt a blow to the back of his head.

-The paladin scrambled out of the cot and rummaged through his belongings.
-He knew it was gone, but he still searched, hopelessly, until he had absolutely no reason to doubt it any longer.
+Fynn scrambled out of his cot and rushed to his small cabin, rummaging through his belongings.
+He searched, aimlessly, until he had absolutely no reason to doubt it any longer.

 He turned to face me and shook his head.
 “I found a wand in Theramore.
 My mom’s wand.
 She said it would take me to you, and it did.
 That’s how we found you last night.
 Sionis, Aebaloth stole that wand.
 Now he, or whoever he gives it to, can find you at a moment’s notice.”

 I had to admit the news was disturbing.
 Of course, I’d heard about spells like this before, and knowing that the wand was Fynn’s mother’s wand… well that meant it was my wand, the wand that so long ago had whispered the name Iliera to me.

 I felt like there was an obvious danger here.
 Xer’Thraxis might have paid Aebaloth to retrieve this wand, or maybe Aebaloth was simply betting that he’d want that power.
 It could have been for protection, or for profit, but either way, it was gone now.

 “It’s okay,” I said to Fynn.
 “I’m not mad.”

 “Right now?
 We assault the broken shore.
 I doubt anyone would want to follow us where we’re going, so there’s nothing to do now but focus on our goal.
 When the fight is over, when the portal is closed and the Legion is sent back to the twisting nether… then we’ll figure out how to track down our demon hunter friend and reclaim that wand.”

 I smiled at him.
 “It’s going to be okay.
 Demons first.
 Wands later.”

 The paladin nodded.
 “Yes sir, headmaster.”